adamwong246/NoFreeLunch/README.md

 # No Free Lunch
-## Removes all sources of free energy.
+## Removes source of free power

 This mod aims to remove items from the game that provide energy without sunlight or fuel.

-- The Portable Fusion Reactor and the OffShore Pump now requires fuel some sort of power.
+- The Portable Fusion Reactor required burnable energy.
-- BELTS HAVE BEEN REMOVED.
+- The OffShore Pump is replaced with burner and electric varieties.